-Schedule of Documents (Plans, Calculations, Specifications, Ancillary during process to demonstrate compliance with Building Regulations.
-All or some of these documents may be requested by t · L .
-Document Description Remarks Action Commencement Notice-Statutory Form Complete Fully & Sign Statutory Form Upload Statutory Declaration Complete fully and sign Statutory form Upload (I)General Arrangements Plan Plan upload Sections Plan upload Elevations Plan upload Compliance Statement Report Report upload (II) a schedule of such plans, calculations, specifications and List/Schedule- include those designed i.e. available and to See Q6 Statutory Form i.e. particulars as are currently designed or as are to be prepared at a be designed during the project development Document- later date,(potential list A-M compliances below) Reference No- Description- upload (III) the completion of an online assessment, via the Building Complete this online BCMS Online-registered user Control Management System, of the proposed approach to compliance with the requirements of the Second Schedule to the Complete Building Regulations, BCMS Online (IV) the preliminary Inspection Plan prepared by the Assigned List milestone inspections and relevant Building Regulation Certifier, and Compliance issues upload (I) a Certificate of Compliance (Design), Statutory Form upload (II) a Notice of Assignment of Person to Inspect and Certify Works Statutory Form (Assigned Certifier), upload (III) a Certificate of Compliance (Undertaking by Assigned Certifier), Statutory Form upload (IV) a Notice of Assignment of Builder, Statutory Form upload (V) Certificate of Compliance (Undertaking by Builder) Statutory Form 44 upload
+Schedule of Documents (Plans, Calculations, Specifications, Ancillary dring process to demonstrate com- pliance with building A Regulations.
+All or some of these documents may be requested by t Document Description Remarks Action Commencement Notice-Statutory Form Complete Fully & Sign Statutory Form Upload Statutory Declaration Complete fully and sign Statutory form Upload (I)General Arrangements Plan Plan upload Sections Plan upload Elevations Plan upload Compliance Statement Report Report upload List/Schedule- include those designed i.e. available and to See Q6 Statutory Form i.e. , , , be designed during the project development Document- later date,(potential list A-M compliances below) Reference No- Description- upload (III) the completion of an online assessment, via the Building Complete this online BCMS Online-registered user Control Management System, of the proposed approach to A y compliance with the requirements of the Second Schedule to the A y Complete Building Regulations, A J BCMS Online (IV) the preliminary Inspection Plan prepared by the Assigned List milestone inspections and relevant Building Regulation A STATE OF THE STA Certifier, and Compliance issues A upload (I) a Certificate of Compliance (Design), Statutory Form upload (II) a Notice of Assignment of Person to Inspect and Certify Works Statutory Form (Assigned Certifier), A upload (III) a Certificate of Compliance (Undertaking by Assigned Certifier), Statutory Form upload (IV) a Notice of Assignment of Builder, Statutory Form upload (V) Certificate of Compliance (Undertaking by Builder) Statutory Form 44 upload